John-Li-happy/ForSudoku/README.md

 Better experience with iPhone 8(4.7 inch) or larger devices

 ## Todos
-In sudoku puzzle solving, players always has to make decisions when there are multiple choices avaliable.
+- In sudoku puzzle solving, players always has to make decisions when there are multiple choices avaliable.
 To reduce the branches of *state tree*, it is easier for player if the solution of sudoku puzzle is unique.
 Meanwhile, this new soluton could not generate severe time issues.[3]
+- If user is not saved any game before, there is no info notifing in `saved` item.
+- UI needs to be done: such as icons, hint layout, background and so on
+- Some constraints are listed as constants.

 ## References
 1. [Generating Sudoku Puzzles as an Inverse Problem.pdf](https://github.com/John-Li-happy/For2048/files/5502924/Generating.Sudoku.Puzzles.as.an.Inverse.Problem.pdf)